Rev. Andrew Szablewski, P.S.S.

 B.Th., Psy.L., S.T.L.

-Father Andrew is the newest addition to the Theological College faculty.
+Father Andrew joined the Theological College formation faculty in 2019 and was appointed Coordinator of Human Formation and Dean of Men in July 2020.
 He was born in communist Poland, where he grew up in a happy family of three boys.
 His youngest brother, who is physically handicapped, had a major influence on his priestly vocational discernment, which began at an early age.
 He entered the seminary in his diocese immediately after graduating from high school.
 He had completed a philosophy degree and had begun a theology degree when the Spirit led him to Canada to do missionary work.
 In time, he was sent to Edmonton to continue his priestly formation.
 Besides studying theology, he enjoyed learning to play Canadian sports, reading, and watercolor painting.

 His first appointment was to Saint Joseph Seminary in Edmonton.
 He served on the Sulpician team, where he was responsible for human formation and counseling.
 He directed the Enculturation Program for International Priests and taught psychology and pastoral courses at Newman Theological College, where he also served as the chair of that department.
 He was available for pastoral counseling and therapy, as well as spiritual direction of diocesan clergy and laity.